Anza Trail Native Garden

 The garden gives us a small glimpse into the past.
 We see what has been lost and also in stark contrast what we have replaced it with.
 It asked the question of why we don’t have more native plants in the landscaping of the park.
 Why is this garden the exception and not the rule?

+In October of 1775 a procession of people a mile long and half a mile wide traveled from Tubac, Arizona to colonize what would become San Jose, California.
 It was led by Juan Bautista de Anza, the captain of the Sonoran Tubac Presidio.
 Anza was commissioned by the Viceroy of New Spain, to gather a group of colonists and take them to the San Francisco bay.
 Anza gathered a group made of 240 soldiers and civilians, half of which were children, and a hundred head of livestock.

 four miles of which reside in Griffith Park.
 The Trail was designated a Historic Trail by Congress in 1990.

 It is important to note, that the Trail the Anza Expedition took was not one that they forged themselves.
-It is often noted that the colonial mission would not have been so successful without the help of the Native Americans they encountered.
+It is often mentioned that the colonial mission would not have been so successful without the help of the Native Peoples they encountered.
 Here, in what would become Los Angeles, they were guided by local Tongva people who had been living in the area for millennia.
 They guided the Spanish through their own paths and utilized their own understanding of the land.
 However different it may have appeared to Western Europeans, It was not an empty wild California that Anza traveled through but an inhabited and managed landscape.

 Opening Hours of Griffith Park